antimof/UxPlay/README.md

 the mirrored window is now visible to screen-sharing applications such as Zoom.
-You can tell if the "ZOOMFIX" is working by examining the title bar on the mirror window: it will be "uxplay" without the fix, and be the AirPlay server_name, which is "UxPlay" (note capitals) by default, and can be changed with the -n option.
+You can tell if the "ZOOMFIX" is working by examining the title bar on the mirror window: it will be "uxplay" without the fix; with the fix it will be the AirPlay server_name, which is "UxPlay" (note capitals) by default, and which can be changed by starting uxplay with the -n option.
 To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
-(ZOOMFIX will not be needed once  gstreamer-1.20 is available, since this update will make the gstreamer mirror window visible to screen-sharers.)
+(ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available, since starting with that release, the gstreamer mirror window will be visible to screen-sharers.)
-(Thanks to David Ventura  https://github.com/DavidVentura/UxPlay ).
+(Thanks to David Ventura  https://github.com/DavidVentura/UxPlay for the fix and also for getting it into  gstreamer-1.20).

 4. The avahi_compat nag warning on startup is suppressed.